Black Beauty Pill: What Is the “Russian Doll Drug” and Is It Addictive?

 • Infectious Diseases: Intravenous drug use or sharing contaminated needles can increase the risk of infectious diseases like HIV/AIDS and hepatitis.

-What is the Treatment for Addiction to Black Beauty Pills?
+What Is the Treatment for Addiction to Black Beauty Pills?

 Black beauty pill addiction, or addiction to any amphetamine-based substance, is often treated using a multifaceted strategy that considers addiction's physical, psychological, and social elements.
 Here are some common components of addiction treatment for amphetamine addiction: